 Security Clearance Levels

-- Baseline Personnel Security Standard (BPSS) checks are carried out by screening references and client ID’s, and are not considered to be formal security clearances.
+Checks are carried out by screening references and client IDs, and are not considered to be formal security clearances.

-- SC (Security Clearance) – the most widely held type of clearance for people likely to access sensitive information on a regular basis.
+The most widely held type of clearance for people likely to access sensitive (secret) information on a regular basis.
 An interview may be involved in some instances.

 The Application Process

-Clearance is granted for the lifespan of the project being applied for, although contractors still holding SC or DV clearance at the end of a contract can typically transfer this cover to another assignment following some additional checks.
+Clearance is granted for the lifespan of the project being applied for.
+Howewver, contractors still holding SC or DV clearance at the end of a contract can typically transfer this cover to another assignment following some additional checks.